Gab0/auto-gromacs/README.md

 Based on `rsq-gromacs` that had its repository located at `https://github.com/rsquarelabs/rsq-gromacs.git` (which seems to be gone).

-It was further modified by `gab0` to have a `setup.py` and executable scripts.
+Originally written by RSquare Labs, it was further modified by `gab0` to have a `setup.py` and executable scripts.
-Further development is ongoing.
+Development is ongoing.